AndrewTaken/esp8266-rtos-sample-code/06Cloud/FOTA_Demo/README.md

 		#define DEMO_WIFI_SSID     "test"
 		#define DEMO_WIFI_PASSWORD  "espressif"

-3. If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like:
+3.If the SDK path is not updated in gen_misc.sh, right click the script and edit the path to bin folder and SDK folder. for the current SDK, the gen_mish.sh would have a path like:

 		export SDK_PATH="/home/esp8266/Share/ESP8266_RTOS_SDK"
 		export BIN_PATH="/home/esp8266/Share/ESP8266_RTOS_SDK/bin"

-4. Enter example folder, run ./gen_misc.sh, and follow below steps to fininsh the sample code compile:
+4.Enter example folder, run ./gen_misc.sh, and follow below steps to fininsh the sample code compile:

 		Option 1 will be automatically selected,
 		Option 2 > Enter 1.